Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-inference.md

 3. Invoke the model with input and output [Tensors Data](#tensors-data).

     The model can be invoked with input and output tensors data.
 The result is included in the output tensors data:

     ```c
     ml_tensors_data_create (in_info, &input);
     ml_single_invoke (single, input, &output);
     ```

-4. close the opened handle:
+4. Close the opened handle:

     ```c
     ml_single_close (single);